dipum/dipum-toolbox/README.md

 ## Installation

-To install the DIPUM Toolbox, go to the [releases area](https://github.com/dipum/dipum-toolbox/releases) and download the latest dipum-toolbox.mltbx file.
-In MATLAB, navigate to the folder containing the downloaded file and double-click on it in the MATLAB Current Folder Browser.
-An installer will open to guide you through the installation process.
+To install the DIPUM Toolbox, go to the [latest release page](https://github.com/dipum/dipum-toolbox/releases/latest) and see the installation instructions there.

-Alternatively, download the latest code from the [DIPUM Toolbox repository](https://github.com/dipum/dipum-toolbox) and add all the code folders to the MATLAB Search Path.
-In the MATLAB HOME tab, click on Set Path.
-Then, click on "Add with Subfolders..." and select the top-level folder containing the DIPUM Toolbox files.